-(Approved by the Executive Vice President by authority of Executive Order No. 5 and the Vice President for Development and Alumni Relations by authority of Executive Order No. 62)
+(Approved by the Executive Vice President by authority of Administrative Order No. 9 and the Vice President for Development and Alumni Relations by authority of Executive Order No. 62)

 All design work shall be prepared by professional architects and engineers licensed in the state of Washington.
 All such work will be reviewed and approved by the University.
 Review comments of local governmental and state agencies shall also be incorporated into the final design.